Software companies that transformed into hardware companies and vice versa

 The history of Microsoft Windows: the example of continuous evolution

 Windows exemplifies how software can adapt and evolve in relation to hardware.
-From its initial versions, which only offered graphical interfaces for MS-DOS, to its current versions, optimized for advanced hardware, Windows has reflected the global technological transformation.
+From its initial versions, which only offered graphical interfaces for MS-DOS, to the current versions, optimized for advanced hardware, Windows has reflected the global technological transformation.

 In the 80s, Windows was a companion to PCs, but with advances in multimedia, connectivity, and virtualization, it became the backbone of the entire computer industry.